SteveintheIoW/T-Display-S3-JK-BMS-BLE-to-Solis-CAN-Pylontech/README.md

 # [Arduino Lilygo T-Display S3 JK-BMS Wireless BLE To Pylontech CAN interface]()

-Converts the JK-BMS BLE data to Pylontech LV CAN data thus providing an interface to Hybrid Inverters such as Solis EH1 & RHI.<br/>
+Converts the JK-BMS BLE data to Pylontech LV CAN data thus providing a convenient interface to Hybrid Inverters such as Solis EH1 & RHI.<br/>
 The T-Display S3 offers an impressive colour screen to present a number of pages displaying BMS information, alarms and CAN bus Data.<br/>
 Please Note:  Currently this has only been tested to work on a JK-B2A24S15P vith Hardware and Software version 10.<br/>